b1kaf7/b1kaf7/README.md

 Welcome to my chaotic corner of the IT world!

 Welcome to my bio, where sarcasm meets reality!
-I’m IT student juggling code, caffeine, and a perpetual state of “I’ll figure it out eventually” Here’s a little more about what makes me tick:
+I’m IT a student juggling code, caffeine, and a perpetual state of “I’ll figure it out eventually” Here’s a little more about what makes me tick:

 • Techie in Training: I’m in the process of mastering the art of speaking fluent tech jargon while pretending to understand it My superpower?
 Googling errors with the speed of light